Clean water activist Erin Brockovich calls Texas water crisis ‘complete state mismanagement’

 “We as individuals need to be prepared,” Brockovich said.
 “Expect this to happen again.
 Have more water on hand, look for reverse osmosis systems for your houses, look at generators in case you have these power outages.
 Look at cold weather coming, storing up on blankets.
 These are the things that I think we’ve taken for granted or always thought that governments or agencies had our back on, and this could never happen in America, but it is happening.
 At an individual level, be prepared.”

-725 Texas water systems have issued boil water notices, affecting 13 million Texans, according to the Texas Commission on Environmental Quality.
+There are 725 Texas water systems that have issued boil water notices, affecting 13 million Texans, according to the Texas Commission on Environmental Quality.

 “We certainly need to start expecting more climate changes, more floods, more hurricanes, more conditions like you’re having in Texas,” Brockovich said.
 “You’re looking at an infrastructure and a water system and a power grid that will not be able to sustain that.”